ibogoeska/score_keeper/README.md

 - Click the +1 Player One or +1 Player Two buttons to increment scores
 - When a player reaches the target score and leads by at least two points, the game ends.
 - Click the reset button to start a new game.
+- The names of the players are written done in the score history part and stay there until refreshing the page.

+## Potential Upgrades
+Here are a few ways this project can be improved and extended:
+- Dark Mode Toggle
+- Sound effects: Play a sound when a player scores or wins
+- Timer: Add a countdown or stopwatch for timed matches
+- Multiple game modes: Include modes like best of-3, best-of-5 etc.

+  Looking forward to expend my knowlegde in JS and to soon work on some upgrade of it.

 ## Contributing